Adding, Updating and Removing Members' Dependents

 "Dependent post-secondary student", for the purpose of determining who may be included on a member's Medical Services Plan account, means a resident of B.C. who is:

 (a) older than 18 and younger than 25 years of age,

 (b) in full-time attendance at a recognized post-secondary institution, and

 (c) supported by a beneficiary who is the person's parent or who stands in place of the person's parent.

 A dependent post-secondary student may include a student enrolled in full-time studies at a trade school, technical school or high school.

-All dependents must be residents of British Columbia to qualify for provincial health care benefits.
+All dependents must be residents of B.C. to qualify for provincial health care benefits.
 Please refer to Eligibility and Enrolment for the definition of a resident.

 Coverage for Established Residents